Getaround is a leading car-sharing service that millions of car owners are using to transform their vehicles from money pits to money-making machines.

-Navotar is for more serious vehicle owners who want to start and manage a fleet.
-Navocar’s software makes fleet management easy, giving owners tools like single-screen checkout and check-in, customizable rental agreements, and vehicle damage claim management, among other things.
+RENTALL, formerly Navotar, is for more serious vehicle owners who want to start and manage a fleet.
+RENTALL’s software makes fleet management easy, giving owners tools like single-screen checkout and check-in, customizable rental agreements, and vehicle damage claim management, among other things.

 Frequently Asked Questions